 Genetic and developmental pathways

 Fourth, greater male variability might arise from sex determination mechanisms (James, 1973).
 In mammals, for example, XX/XY sex determination means that females have two X chromosomes and males only one.
 Therefore in mammalian females the phenotypic effects of genes on the X chromosome are averaged across their expression on both chromosomes, often via epigenetic inactivation of one chromosome (Amos-Landgraf et al., 2006).
 In contrast, males only express genes on the single, maternally inherited X chromosome.
 All else being equal, this should create more extreme phenotypes in males (Charlesworth, 1996), hence greater variation among males than females.
-However, females are the heterogametic sex in some taxa, including birds, butterflies, and some fish and reptiles (Beukeboom & Perrin, 2014).
+It is important to note that X-inactivation is not infallible; skewed X-inactivation, the imbalanced expression of paternal and maternal X chromosome genes, is fairly common (Shvetsova et al., 2019) and can generate greater than expected genetic variation in females (Gribnau & Barakat, 2017).
+Additionally, females are the heterogametic sex in some taxa, including birds, butterflies, and some fish and reptiles (Beukeboom & Perrin, 2014).
 If sex determination drives sex differences in variability then taxa with heterogametic females should exhibit greater variability in females (Reinhold & Engqvist, 2013).

-Testing the ‘greater male variability’ hypothesis animal personalities
+Testing the ‘greater male variability’ hypothesis using animal personalities

-Based on the above explanations, sexual selection is likely to amplify variation in sexually selected behaviours and, as a by-product, any associated behaviours that affect personality.
-For example, sexual selection on fighting behaviour implies that aggressiveness is a personality trait where males will be more variable than females.
+Based on the above explanations, sexual selection is likely to amplify both average differences in trait expression and variation in sexually selected behaviours, and, as a by-product, any associated behaviours that affect personality.
+For example, sexual selection on fighting behaviour implies that aggressiveness is a personality trait where males will be more variable than females (but see Stockley & Brø-Jorgensen, 2011).
 Indeed, variation in two components of personality (agreeableness and neuroticism) that are linked to aggressiveness, show greater variability among men (Budaev, 1999; Archer & Mehdikhani, 2003).
 This line of reasoning should apply to all species: male variability in personality should be higher when sexual selection on males is more intense.
-This prediction is directly relevant to biological explanations for sex differences in variation in human behaviour, but it remains untested.
+This prediction is directly relevant to proposed biological explanations for sex differences in variation in human behaviour, but it remains untested.